tydar/andthen-infra/README.md

 To run an instance of And Then, simply `docker-compose up`.
 Currently configured for local development.

-Cross project opeartional TODOs before deploying to a production infrastructure:
+Cross project operational TODOs before deploying to a production infrastructure:
 * Update JWT secrets to be secrets.
 * Update database credentials to be secret.
-I'm sure there are others...
+...

 ## Database